 This year, the event is virtual with sessions held over two days.
 A Financial Literacy Research Award of $5,000, sponsored by the NEFE, will be presented to authors of the best paper.
 A second award of $750, the Rising Financial Literacy Scholar Award will be presented for the best poster presentation by a Ph.D. student.

 Money Smart Week

-One year later, the council organized six days of financial education presentations by financial institutions, government agencies, educational organizations, and other financial groups and individuals.
+One year later, the council organized six days of financial education presentations.
+Presenters included professionals from financial institutions, government agencies, and educational organizations.
 All of the programming was uniquely designed with consumers in mind.

 Where: Washington, D.C.

 Jump$tart’s Financial Literacy Day on Capitol Hill, or Hill Day, occurs each year during Financial Literacy Month.

 Introduced in 2003, Hill Day began as a gathering hosted by members of congress.
 Now it has become a public event that attracts hundreds of participants.
 Each year, the venue on Capitol Hill alternates between an office located in the House of Representatives and the Senate.

 In light of COVID-19, Jump$tart announced the cancellation of Hill Day 2020.
 The word is still out on whether Hill Day will resume in 2021 — so stay tuned for more information.